Understanding Compatibility of AR Components

 Will this part fit my AR-10 or AR-15?

-If the part doesn’t list compatibility, assume it’s not cross-platform.
+If the part doesn’t list compatibility, confirm compatibility before purchase.
 Many sellers specify “AR-15 only” or “large frame compatible.”
 When building or upgrading, match all components to the same platform type to ensure function and safety.

 What should I know about AR-15, AR-10, and AR-9 compatibility before building?